Who We Are

 Daniela

-Daniela is the communications intern.
-Born and raised in Mississippi, she is currently attending college and exploring a path in journalism.
+Daniela is the PYOMS Photographer & Comms Lead.
+Born and raised in Mississippi, she is currently attending college and exploring a path in medicine.
 Her passions lie in the art of making music and photography.
-She has an eye for capturing moments in their most raw and beautiful form.
+She has an eye for capturing life’s moments in their most raw and beautiful form.